Islam-Raad-dev/Algorithms_Problem-Solving_level_3/README.md

 Advanced Practice, Deeper Experience, and Real Programming Maturity.

-## About This Course
-This course comes after a complete and solid programming journey, including:
-1. Programming Foundations - Level 1
-2. Algorithms & Problem-Solving - Level 1
-3. Introduction to Programming with C++ - Level 1
-4. Algorithms & Problem-Solving - Level 1 (Clean Code Solutions)
-5. Algorithms & Problem-Solving - Level 2
-6. Introduction to Programming Using C++ - Level 2

-At this stage, you already:
-* Think algorithmically
-* Write clean, structured C++ code
-* Understand debugging, memory, pointers, and data structures

-Experience is built through repetition, difficulty, and projects.
-This repository contains 51 new programming problems, more challenging than Level 2, followed by two real projects designed to simulate real programming work.

-## What Makes This Course Different?
-* Placed intentionally after C++ Level 2 to apply advanced knowledge.
-* Contains 51 carefully selected problems with increasing difficulty.
-* Focuses on practice, exposure, and experience, not theory.
-* Reinforces clean code and Divide & Conquer thinking.
-* Moves from isolated problems to project-based thinking.
-* Ends with real projects and full solutions with explanations.

-You do not become a programmer by learning more; you become one by practicing more.

 ## Learning Outcomes
 By the end of this course, you will be able to: